-Waking up late these days I want to shift my schedule back — daylight is getting more and more precious now during winter here.
+Waking up late.
+I want to shift my schedule back — daylight is more and more precious during winter here.

-I began assembling fruits for breakfast in the kitchen but chose to take a walk to the lake first.
+I gathered fruits for breakfast but chose to take a walk to the lake before eating.

-I strolled through the forest and thought about fears, about being honest with everything one is afraid of.
-It is good practice to expose all fears in this way for what they really are: only fiction, ideas made up by the mind about the future, none of which has happened yet.
+I strolled through the forest and thought about fears.
+About being honest with oneself about everything one is afraid of.
+It’s a good practice to expose all fears for what they really are: only fiction, ideas made up by the mind about the future, none of which has happened yet.

-I passed by a mandala made by someone from pine cones, twigs, leaves and lichen:
+I passed a mandala made out of pine cones, twigs, leaves and lichen:

-As I reached the lake I first did a balance move on the stone table.
+As I reached the lake balanced on the stone table.
 This is much easier than it looks.
 Just properly fold the elbows in under the abdomen.
 It is more about awareness, symmetry and technique than strength.

-Then I just sat down on a rock and watched the water.
-Stillness.
-Without thoughts, my attention was grabbed by trees reflected in the water.
-Reality spoke to me before the thought came by pulling my eyes there.
-Then words: ‘here is how to paint this in your drawing’.
+Then I sat down on a rock and watched the water in stillness without thoughts.
+My attention was grabbed by the trees reflected in the water.
+My eyes were pulled there before the thought ‘here is how to paint this in your drawing’.

 Later I thought: ‘How it would be to not belong to anyone or anything?’
-I sensed relief in giving up all identity and be completely open.
+I sensed relief in giving up all identity.
+To be completely open.

-I sat and ate and reflected on the past month and the day ahead.
-I have made ambitious plans for scheduling days but not followed through on them.
-From a productive point of view, I accomplish more without fixed schedules, just trying to do all I can all the time.
-But schedules one believes in and keeps gives confidence and momentum.
-They also lead to flow, one of the most rewarding experiences to have.
+As I sat and ate I reflected on the past month and the day ahead.
+I made ambitious plans for scheduling my days but didn’t follow them through.
+From a productivity point of view, it seems I sometimes accomplish more without fixed schedules, just trying to do all I can all the time.
+But schedules can give confidence and momentum and also lead to flow, one of the most rewarding experiences to have.

-- I sabotage myself by imagining what others think of me.
+- Self-sabotage by being affected by what others think of me.

-For this day my solution was is to do the things I feel the least like first, and time myself.
+The best solution I came up with was to do the things I felt the least like doing first, and to time myself.